Skip to content

 Default: 8 Range: 2–64

-Size of each pixel block; higher = more pixelated
+Size of each pixel block.
+Higher values produce a more pixelated look

 ModeChoice